-A Guide To Nuraghe Palmavera, Sardinia
+A Useful Guide To Nuraghe Palmavera, Sardinia

 Together with Su Nuraxi of Barumini, Nuraghe Palmavera is one of the best kept nuraghe in Sardinia and a must see when in Alghero.
+It’s one of my favorite in Sardinia, and I go whenever I am in Alghero.

-You see, this part of Sardinia has been inhabited since the beginning of time: the land was favorable to human settlement, and the coast was the best feature the ancient populations could hope for, since they based a great deal of their activities on the sea.
-Greeks and Romans first and the Saracen pirates later, then the Spanish and the Catalan always benefited from the Sardinian coastline.
+You see, this part of Sardinia has been inhabited since the beginning of time.
+The land was favorable to human settlement, and the coast was the best feature the ancient populations could hope for, since they based a great deal of their activities on the sea.

 Before giving out the details about this specific place, let me briefly explain who its builders were.